confluentinc/ksql/FAQ.md

 Hopefully, the above example makes the behaviour seem a little less strange.
 Undoing the old value is important to ensure the aggregate values are correct.
 The behaviour only _seems_ strange when the old and new values both affect the same aggregate row.

+By default, KSQL is configured to buffer results for _up to_ 2 seconds, or 10MB of data, before flushing the results to Kafka.
+This is why you may see a slight delay on the output when inserting values in this example.
+If both output rows are buffered together then KSQL will suppress the first result.
+This is why you often do not see the intermediate row being output.
+The configurations `commit.interval.ms` and `cache.max.bytes.buffering`, which are set to 2 seconds and 10MB, respectively, can be used to tune this behaviour.
+Setting either of these settings to zero will cause KSQL to always output all intermediate results.

-We have a [Github issue](https://github.com/confluentinc/ksql/issues/3560) to enhance KSQL to make use of Kafka Stream's Suppression functionality, which would allow user control over how results are materialized, and avoid the intermediate output when the old and new values affect the same aggregate row.
+We have a [Github issue](https://github.com/confluentinc/ksql/issues/3560) to enhance KSQL to make use of Kafka Stream's Suppression functionality, which would allow user better control over how results are materialized, and avoid the intermediate output when the old and new values affect the same aggregate row.

 ## Joins

+Coming soon...